Workday/canvas-kit/CYPRESS_TESTS.md

 ## Running tests

-The following with run Cypress in headless mode and run all tests
+The following will run Cypress in headless mode and run all tests

 ```
 yarn cypress run